sandib18/Relative-Strength-Rating-Indicator/README.md

 3. The RS Rating will be calculated and updated based on the performance of the stock relative to the S&P 500.
 4. RS new highs and lows will be displayed as blue and red dots respectively, indicating significant changes in relative strength.

-## License

-This script is open-source and can be freely used and modified.
-Please see the [LICENSE](./LICENSE) file for more details.

 ## Acknowledgments

 This script is based on the work of [Skyte](https://github.com/Skyte) and has been modified for improved performance and additional features.
 The relative strength calculation is inspired by the [rs-log](https://github.com/Fred6725/rs-log) repository.

-## Disclaimer

-The data and calculations provided by this script are for informational purposes only and should not be considered as financial advice.
-Use this tool at your own risk.